sheygs/ethereum-tracker/README.md

 - Run `docker-compose up -d`.
 - Run the `/login` endpoint on postman to get the `JWT_TOKEN`
 - Replace the `JWT_TOKEN` with the actual token for test purpose.
 This is to be able to authenticate to the socket endpoint on the server from the client on the `public` folder.
+- do something here again
-- Open browser and visit `http://localhost:3000`
+- Open browser and visit `http://localhost:3001`

 #### Test